An easy turkey bolognese recipe that can be made with low-fat turkey mince or leftover roast turkey from Christmas.

 🥘 Ingredients

-- Olive Oil - a light olive oil is best for this recipe.
+Olive Oil - a light olive oil is best for this recipe.

-- Onion - 1 white onion finely chopped.
+Onion - 1 onion finely chopped.

-- Carrot - 1 large carrot, finely chopped.
+Carrot - 1 large carrot, finely chopped.

-- Celery - 1 stick of celery, finely chopped.
+Celery - 1 stick of celery, finely chopped.

-- Tomato Puree - 2 tablespoons.
+Tomato Puree - 2 tablespoons.

-- Worcestershire Sauce - 2 teaspoons.
+Worcestershire Sauce - 2 teaspoons.

-- Chicken Stock Pot or Cube - 1 stock pot or cube (no need to dilute with water)
+Chicken Stock Pot or Cube - 1 stock pot or cube (no need to dilute with water).

-- Milk - helps to tenderise the meat.
+Milk - to tenderise the meat.

-- Sugar - helps balance the acidity of the tomatoes.
+Sugar - helps balance the acidity of the tomatoes.

-- Basil - gives the sauce a lovely fresh flavour at the end of cooking.
+Basil - gives the sauce a lovely fresh flavour at the end of cooking.

-- Salt & Pepper - for seasoning purposes.
+Salt & Pepper - for seasoning.

 🔪 Instructions